mankek/Time-Tracker/README.md

 Optional Parameters:

-Entries for multiple employees can be made by using the Username fields to add employees (other than oneself) to a 'team'.
-When an employee is added, their username will appear in the large white box below the 'Add to Team' button.
+Entries for multiple employees can be made by using the Add Team Members field to add employees (other than oneself) to a 'team' by double-clicking on a name.
+When an employee is added, their username will appear in the box in the Current Team field.
-Double-clicking a username in the box will remove that employee from the team.
+Double-clicking a username in the Current Team box will remove that employee from the team.
 When there are team members present, all of the information the user entered in the time form will also be used to make an entry in each team member's time records.
+Team members can be searched for by first, last or full name in the Search for Team Members field.

 A task entry can be marked as rework by clicking the Rework checkbox.